Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceDatabaseSensitivityClassification.md

 ```

 ## DESCRIPTION
-The Get-AzSqlInstanceDatabaseSensitivityClassification cmdlet returns the current sensitivity labels and information types of columns in the database.
+The Get-AzSqlInstanceDatabaseSensitivityClassification cmdlet returns the current information types and sensitivity labels of columns in the database.

 ## EXAMPLES

-### Example 1: Get current sensitivity classification of an Azure SQL Managed Instance database.
+### Example 1: Get current information types and sensitivity labels of an Azure SQL Managed Instance Database.
 ```powershell
 PS C:\> Get-AzSqlInstanceDatabaseSensitivityClassification -ResourceGroupName resourceGroup -InstanceName managedInstance -DatabaseName database